The ultimate list of popular drinks in Italy to enjoy ‘la dolce vita’ on your trip to Italy

 Colourless Sambuca is popular anise-flavoured liquor from Italy.

-Greece and Cyprus have ouzo, North Macedonia and Bulgaria have Mastika, Levant has arak, but Italy has sambuca.
+Greece and Cyprus have ouzo, North Macedonia and Bulgaria have Mastika, the Levant has arak, but Italy has sambuca.

 Traditionally sambuca is taken as a digestive and it is served after coffee to diminish coffee taste.
 Therefore, it is sometimes even added to coffee.
 If you want to try coffee with sambuca in Italy you should order ‘coffee coretto’ or ‘un caffe alla sambuca’.